Xploresite/web/README.md

 ## About Us

-I am **Dipak Kumar Das**, the solo developer behind Xplore.
-Your donation directly supports my work and the continued growth of the app, ensuring it remains a valuable and trustworthy resource.
-Thank you for your support!
+I am **Dipak Kumar Das**, the solo developer behind Xplore, committed to continuously enhancing the app by personally developing new features and ensuring a seamless experience.
+Your support makes all of this possible.

 ## Usage